nus-cs2103/website-base/admin/tutorials.md

 <br/>

-* **No ‘teaching’**: Tutors are prohibited from “teaching” concepts that are covered in lectures or other learning resources given to you as self-learning is a vital part of the module.
+* **No ‘mini-lectures’**: Tutors are prohibited from 'teaching' on concepts that are covered in lectures or other learning resources given to you as self-learning is a vital part of the module.
 For example, ==the tutor will not do a mini-lecture at the start of the tutorial==.
 Of course tutors can help you clarify doubts under the right circumstances.

 <div class="indented-level2">
 {{ embed_topic("appendixD-help.md#questions-for-tutros", "Admin " + icon_embedding + " Appendix D (extract): Questions suitable for tutor", "2") }}